 The lion's glorious hair moved with the breeze as he smelt todays breakfast.
-Slowly, he prowled air, and swallows the air bown thud as ground and an a excited appearse from the audience arrupts, This is alion in captivity, 15 this cruel?
-There are millions of animals are kept in zoos or cages of in the wild. is cruel to keep animals in cages but not arred to animals in zoos actually a pretty good life.
-They are safe pital that is kept in quality by the zoo exciting and entertains toys many more things to keep appy and he
+Slowly, he prowled towards The delicious smell, to pounce on his prey. oreparing spots his food e lighth leaps of f the ground, into air, and swallows the air bown ice of meet.
+His large pouns make à light thud as he meets ground and an a excited applance from the audience arrupts, This is alion in captivity, 15 this cruel?
+There are millions of animals that are kept in zoos or cages of in the wild. instead is cruel to keep animals that it in cages but not evel to Rego them in 200s. animals in zoos actually have a pretty good life.
+They are safe Hunters, they e a great pitat that is kept in quality by the 200 Reepers, exciting and entertaing toys. many more things to keep appy and he them